 Volunteer opportunities – times and dates are limited during COVID19 restrictions.
 Please make sure to call our business office to confirm: 402-339-5355

 Who can volunteer at the shelter?

-Volunteers 16 and older, can drop-in to do chores or commit to a full shift or partial shift.
-Volunteers on a regular schedule, with training, can assume more challenging roles such as office worker, project work, offsite helper for events and dog counselor.
+Volunteers (on a regular schedule) can assume rewarding roles such as office worker, project work, offsite helper for events and dog counselor.

 What kind of help can I provide?

 - Feed and water animals